 There are a number of steps you can take to resolve your tax liability and – if it gets to that – request a seizure release.
 A qualified CPA with expertise in IRS defense matters can explain each step of the process and help you resolve IRS debt challenges before they get too far.

 Questions about liens, levies or other IRS matters?
 Learn more about the IRS Representation and Defense Services Group at Goldin Peiser & Peiser.
-Call Rick Lahr, CPA, at 972-818-5300.
+Call Rick Lahr, CPA, or Naveid Jahansouz, Esq. at 972-818-5300.